NinaKWelch/ninas-neighborhood-map/README.md

 1. Clone or download the repository
 2. Run `npm install` to install dependencies
 3. Navigate to the root folder and run `npm start` to view the app on your browser

+## Production Build

-4. For production build, run `npm run build`
+1. Navigate to the root folder and run `npm run build`
+2. Run `serve -s build`
+3. Open _localhost:5000_ on your browser

 ## Service Worker